Jbleezy/BO1-Reimagined/README.md

 * Decreased time to start rechambering and reloading after firing from 1 second to .5 seconds
 * Unupgraded: decreased rechamber time from 2 seconds to 1 second
 * Upgraded: decreased rechamber time from 1.4 seconds to .7 seconds
-* Unupgraded: impact damage - 1250
-* Unupgraded: maximum explosion damage - 1000
+* Increased damage scaling over rounds
-* Unupgraded: minimum explosion damage - 500
+* Unupgraded: increased minimum explosive damage from 75 to 150
-* Upgraded: impact damage - 2500
+* Upgraded: increased impact damage from 1000 to 1200
-* Upgraded: maximum explosion damage - 2000
-* Upgraded: minimum explosion damage - 1000
+* Upgraded: increased minimum explosive damage from 75 to 300

 ### Crossbow
 * Crossbow bolt beeping rate no longer changes depending on your FPS
 * No longer gibs zombies on impact
+* Increased damage scaling over rounds
 * Unupgraded: increased impact damage from 675 to 750 (weapon file shows it is suppose to do this amount of damage but it does not)
-* Unupgraded: maximum explosion damage - 800
-* Unupgraded: minimum explosion damage - 400
+* Unupgraded: increased minimum explosive damage from 75 to 100
 * Upgraded: increased impact damage from 675 to 2250 (weapon file shows it is suppose to do this amount of damage but it does not)
+* Upgraded: increased minimum explosive damage from 225 to 625
 * Upgraded: increased headshot impact damage from 3000 to 9000
-* Upgraded: maximum explosion damage - 2500
-* Upgraded: minimum explosion damage - 1250
 * Upgraded: zombies now get attracted immediately

 ### CZ75